Symbology by size is a common way to show quantitative data.

 Step 6.
 Change the lower handle to 10,000.
 See some of the less populous counties have moved up a size in the map.

 It’s important to experiment with different options and methods.
 From this experimentation, we learned that an unclassed size ramp better communicates the data for this particular map.

 Step 7.
 Click Cancel at the bottom of this pane to return to your saved (unclassed) map.

 An orange circle is the default symbol, but there are so many more options to help you make the best map possible for your purposes.
 Next, we will change the orange circle to some other types of symbols.

 Step 1.
 If necessary, zoom to an extent that makes the county layer visible.
 Click on the County layer in the left panel, and then on the Styles button -> Counts and Amounts (size) button on the right panel.

 Step 2.
 Click the edit option below Symbol style to see more symbol options appear.

 Step 4.
-(Optional) Click on Custom color, and type in the Hex or RGB value for your school’s color, or your organization’s branding color.
+(Optional) Change the Hex or RGB value for your school’s color, or your organization’s branding color.